 You can then search or browse to find the document you need.
 You can search your entire device by selecting "This PC", or go for "Documents" and only look for files stored there.

-Searching for Word backup files
+How to search for Word backup files?

 Although Word backup is seamless once set up for users, finding specific Word backups may be difficult without preparation.
 Luckily, you can learn how to pinpoint different Word backups below.